Nobuyo Ōyama: Legacy and accolades

-On March 14, 2025, Ōyama and fellow Doraemon actress Noriko Ohara posthumously received the "Chairman's Special Award" at the 48th Japan Academy Film Prize.
-That month, Dokumamushi made a guest appearance in an episode of the program Tetsuko's Room as a representative of Ōyama's close friends, and discussed personal memories he had with Ōyama with the show's hostess Tetsuko Kuroyanagi, whom Ōyama co-starred with in the NHK costume puppet show Foo-Woo-Boo.
+In March 2025, she and Doraemon co-star Noriko Ohara posthumously received the "Special Award from the Chairman" at the 48th Japan Academy Film Prize for "outstanding contributions and outstanding results in the film industry over many years".
+That same month, actor Sandayū Dokumamushi made a guest appearance in an episode of the television program Tetsuko's Room as a representative of Ōyama's close friends, where he discussed personal memories with Ōyama with the show's hostess Tetsuko Kuroyanagi, whom Ōyama had co-starred with in the NHK costume puppet segments Boo Foo Woo on Okaasan to Issho.